 - Integrate IFC and Realize Operating Synergies.
 We intend to integrate IFC's business quickly into FCD in order to realize potential operating and financial benefits.
 We expect to achieve these anticipated cost savings and operating synergies primarily through: (1) consolidating manufacturing facilities to reduce fixed costs and leverage resources, (2) eliminating redundant administrative overhead and (3) realizing volume procurement savings and other opportunities.
 We followed a similar plan in integrating our acquisition of Ingersoll-Dresser Pump Company (IDP), which we acquired in August 2000.
 As of December 31, 2001, we had generated incremental cost savings from the IDP acquisition of approximately \$79 million, with an annual run rate of approximately \$90 million, 20% higher than our originally announced target of \$75 million.
 We estimate that our integration of IFC will generate cost savings with an annual run rate of \$10 million to \$15 million within approximately 18 months from the closing of the IFC Acquisition. - Focus on Supply Chain Management.
 We utilize supply chain management to reduce procurement costs.
 We have implemented several initiatives, including consolidating vendors to receive a higher quantity-based discount, creating alliances, standardizing procedures, negotiating more favorable contract terms and conditions and forming dedicated teams for procurement of raw materials on a company-wide basis.
 We believe that the IFC Acquisition will provide us with additional opportunities to reduce our procurement costs.
-IFC has pursued a number of successful sourcing
+IFC has pursued a number of successful sourcing strategies to obtain raw materials at competitive prices through suppliers in India and China.
+We intend to extend this program more broadly to our combined operations.

-- Increase Operational Efficiency.
+Increase Operational Efficiency.
 In 2001, we introduced a Continuous Improvement Process, or CIP, throughout our company to increase our operational efficiency.
 CIP utilizes tools such as lean manufacturing, Six Sigma Methodology and constraint management to improve quality and processes, reduce product cycle times and lower costs.
 The Six Sigma Methodology is a statistically-based method of improving product quality and streamlining manufacturing and transactional processes, while constraint management identifies and assists in alleviating bottlenecks in the production process.
-IFC has initiated implementation of lean manufacturing and one-piece flow in all of its facilities and we expect to capitalize on those efforts. - Improve Working Capital Management.
+IFC has initiated implementation of lean manufacturing and one-piece flow in all of its facilities and we expect to capitalize on those efforts.

+- Improve Working Capital Management.
 We are currently making improvements to our utilization of working capital, with a particular focus on improving the management of our inventory and accounts receivable.
 Our efforts are comprehensive, involving all areas of our operations.
 In the near term, we intend to focus on improving our results in inventory turns and accounts receivable days sales outstanding.
 We have announced our goal to reduce our working capital requirements by \$70 million during 2002.
 Our planned consolidation of manufacturing facilities associated with the IFC Acquisition should enable us to reduce our combined working capital requirements, especially as they relate to inventory.